Arthur-Milchior/anki-enhance-main-window/README.md

 ###Unseen
 The number of cards which you have never answered.
 Most of these cards are cards you have never seens.
 But it also consider cards you have seens and buried.
 You may have seen it and buried it.
 By default, the number of unseen cards which you will discover today, and in parenthesis the number of unseen cards you will not see today.

+###Young
+The number of cards whose delay is less than 3 weak

+###Mature
+The number of cards whose delay is least at least 3 weak

 ###Buried